AlexDz27/install-lemp/readme.md

       |  inner.html
    ```
    Put some content into these files.
 You can just type `Hello, world!` there without any HTML tags, it will work.
 2. Go to `/etc/nginx/sites-available/` and create a file with name `test-php.local.conf`.
+You can do this with command
+   `sudo touch test-php.local.conf`. **Note**, that here we are using `sudo` - this is because now we're dealing with Linux's system files.
 3. Put the content above in that file:
 <pre>
 server {